SuperMoney logo

 Credit unions

 Credit unions are responsible for 25.8% of all auto loans and 26.7% of new auto loans.
 Although they operate in a similar way to banks, they are nonprofit organizations owned by the depositors.
-This allows credit unions to offer lower fees and interest rates than even banks.
+This allows credit unions to sometimes offer lower fees and interest rates than banks.

 While banks and captive lenders report declines in market share, credit unions continue to show strong growth.
 The top lender of auto loans in aggregate is CU Direct, a network of 1,100 credit unions and 14,800 dealerships.
 CU Direct has over 100 credit unions as shareholders that go from Arkansas Federal Credit Union to the University of Wisconsin Credit Union.